 2. Gingerbread Latte

 Just in time for fall and the upcoming holiday season, you could add a gingerbread latte to your menu.
-You can make your own gingerbread syrup with fresh ginger root, a cinnamon stick, cloves, peppercorns, ground nutmeg, allspice berries, water, sugar and a bit of honey.
+You can make your own gingerbread syrup with fresh ginger root, a cinnamon stick, cloves, peppercorns, ground nutmeg, allspice berries, water, and sugar.
+Traditionally, one would use honey, but you can substitute it with agave to maintain the sweetness.

 If you don’t feel like making it yourself or want to save time, you could also buy the Monin Gingerbread Syrup, and still be able to offer a warm gingerbread latte to your customers during the holiday season.
 You can also stock up on the pumpkin spice-flavored syrup, and make your own version of the ever-popular pumpkin-spiced latte, or any other fall-inspired drink recipes!